 Kids of all ages love science projects.
 Even toddlers.
 Yep, you can start teaching STEM to your kids as young as you want.
 Toddlers love to explore the world around them.
 And honestly, this is one of the easiest times to start science activities.
 You really don’t have to explain much.
 The goal is simple observation and experience.
-One-year-olds and two-year-olds love to dig in, get messy, and explore.
+One-year-olds, two-year-olds, three-year-olds, and up all love to dig in, get messy, and explore.
 This makes sensory play for toddlers and preschoolers perfect.
 As a mom, I like to keep things simple and without a giant mess.
 Oh, and bonus if my preschooler can get in on the fun too.
 All this can be done.
 Here are 5 simple sensory STEM projects for toddlers and preschoolers.

 The main formula for this is one part water to two parts cornstarch.
 So, for example, you want to mix one cup of water with two cups of cornstarch.
 Exact measurements aren’t needed for this activity, the important part is to start with the water in a dish and add the cornstarch to it.
 (Starting with the cornstarch and adding water makes the desired consistency harder to achieve.)
 What you are looking for a material that feels solid when you push down on it suddenly, but you can drag your fingers through it like a liquid.

 What you have made is a non-newtonian liquid.
 It is fun for children to feel with their hands.
 You can take plastic toys and make them walk across the surface, then place them on top and watch them slowly sink like they are in quicksand.
 Add some art to this project and use some food coloring to dye the oobleck.
 You can use it as a finger paint as you spread it on paper and watch the liquid evaporate leaving the solid behind.

 - An empty water bottle